silksil/NOTES-CHEATSHEET/server/databases/mongooDB/testing/update-record.md

-There are difference ways to update a record:
+The following document provides examples of how to test different ways to update a record:
 - Instance => through `.set` and `.save`
 - Instance => through `.update`
 - Class => through `.update`